surelybassy/RegressionAnalysisProject/SQL Queries/SQL_Tasks.md

 SELECT COUNT(DISTINCT house_price_data.condition), grade
 FROM house_price_data
 GROUP BY 2;

+SELECT house_price_data.condition, AVG(grade)
+FROM house_price_data
+GROUP BY 1;
 ```

 11. One of the customers is only interested in the following houses:

     -Number of bedrooms either 3 or 4

     -Bathrooms more than 3

     -One Floor

     -No waterfront

     -Condition should be 3 at least

     -Grade should be 5 at least

     -Price less than 300000

+For the rest of the things, they are not too concerned.
+Write a simple query to find what are the options available for them?

 *My Comments*

 ```